impactoss/impactoss-admin-quick-start-guide/guide/enter-recommendations.md

-### Enter & cluster recommendations
+### Recommendations: enter & cluster

 This step-by-step guide will teach you how to manually enter, tag and cluster human rights recommendations.
-Alternatively multiple recommendations can also be created at once using the CSV import feature (see [Import recommendations](/guide/import.md)) and linked using the batch edit feature (see [Update multiple recommendations](/guide/batch-edit.md)).
+Alternatively multiple recommendations can also be created at once using the CSV import feature (see [Import: create multiple](/guide/import.md)) and linked using the batch edit feature (see [Batch edit: update multiple](/guide/batch-edit.md)).
 ![](https://docs.google.com/drawings/d/e/2PACX-1vSAaiohOVl8fU1oTKB0MFFhd7zdPC3txNNSkvEvYYnbLxgvJANydS9CUNhKMSGM96rSU6WtSHfMG0AV/pub?w=975&h=640)

 ---